IBoy: Plot

 Furthering his vigilantism, Tom adopts the alias "iBoy."
 He texts Lucy that he intends to set things right for her.
 He posts his acts online and working his way to take out more drugs that are coming in.
 During another raid, Tom gets trapped by the gang and is beaten severely, barely managing to escape.
 He stumbles his way home, but passes out in a park on the way, missing his exams and breaking a promise to Lucy.

-When he goes home, Tom's grandmother is held at gunpoint and the crime boss known as Ellman has been attempting to thwart demands that Tom gives back the money he stole in exchange for Lucy and his grandmother's safety.
-Tom reluctantly agrees and begins to use his powers for both Ellman and to track and help Lucy, who has been kidnapped by those that assaulted her before.
+When Tom goes home, Tom's grandmother is being held at gunpoint and the crime boss known as Ellman demands that Tom gives back the money he stole in exchange for Lucy and his grandmother's safety.
+He reluctantly agrees and begins to use his powers for both Ellman and to track and help Lucy, who has been kidnapped by those that assaulted her before.

-Tom is driven to the kidnapping site, where he is able to call the police, but they are unable to find anything there.
-Lucy is able to get a gun away from the kidnappers, but unable to escape before Tom and Ellman arrive.
-Though Tom's powers were diminished due to his beating, Tom is able to overload everyone's cell phones to explode, but Ellman threw his away and flees outside.
-Tom attempts to subdue him with help from Lucy, but both are unable to do so until Tom unleashes a pulse from his brain, knocking all of them out.
-Tom awakens later in the hospital with his grandmother by his side.
+Tom is able to send the police to the kidnapping site, but they don't find anything there as they hide.
+Lucy gets a gun away from the kidnappers, but is unable to escape before Tom and Ellman arrive.
+Though Tom's powers were diminished due to his beating, he is able to overload everyone's cell phones to explode, but Ellman threw his away and flees outside.

+Tom attempts to subdue Ellman with help from Lucy, but neither is able to do so until Tom unleashes a pulse from his brain, knocking all of them out.
+He awakens later in the hospital with his grandmother by his side.

-Returning home, Tom sees Danny (who betrayed him to Ellman).
-Danny says he wants to repay Tom for his mistreatment of Tom.
-Tom rebuffs him, saying he never took down the person who recorded Lucy's attack, suggesting it was Danny.
-Tom meets Lucy on the roof of their building, who has made a picnic for the two of them.
-They share a kiss while looking out to the skyline and without resolving whether Tom's pulse removed his powers.
+Returning home, Tom sees Danny, who had betrayed him to Ellman.
+Danny tries to repay him with cash for his mistreatment, but he rebuffs him, saying he hadn't taken down the person who recorded Lucy's attack, suggesting it was Danny.

+On the roof of their building, Tom meets Lucy, who has made a picnic for the two of them.
+They share a kiss while looking out to the skyline and with lights in the city showing that the pulse was only temporary and hadn’t removed Tom’s powers at all.